Strings

 We've seen many source-code examples so far that includes strings.
 In most of

-them, we were using the standard string type: String
+them, we were using the standard string type: String.
+This type is

 useful for the common use-case of displaying messages or dealing with